Polypropylene Injection Molding

 3. Temperature: PP’s properties can change with temperature, and it’s not well-suited for high-temperature applications

-Features of PP Injection Molding
+Advantages of PP Molding

 Automotive Featured